jpburgess/VBA_Challenge/README.md

     Next i

 ### Refactored code
-After reviewing the code we decided to change the structure of our main for loop.
+After reviewing the code, we decided to change the structure of our main for loop.
 Instead of only collecting the relevant information on one ticker for each pass through the file we collect all the info we need in only one pass.
 This means that our new code only has to loop through the file once while the original would have to repeat the same loop for each ticker.

     For i = 2 To RowCount
         ticker = tickers(tickerIndex)